elafkaihi/DevOps/3- text narrator using Amazon Polly/README.md

 ➡️ Final Result

-This is what the project look like:
+This is what the project look like, once built:

 ![image](https://github.com/ElMehdiiiii/DevOps/assets/115099306/db5918df-ae23-473f-a637-3b3bedd32824)